Andover-Robotics/software-docs/docs/hardware-interaction/dcmotor.md

 Note that since motors have to exert more power to maintain a certain velocity if there is strong resistance, the highest angular velocity in this mode is capped to be slightly lower than the maximum angular velocity achievable with maximum electrical power and minimal resistance.

-{% hint style="warning" %}
+!!! warning
     When making a configuration for REV Expansion Hubs, you are asked to select the motor's type for each added motor.
 This type determines the highest angular velocity in the `RUN_USING_ENCODER` and `RUN_TO_POSITION` modes.
 If this velocity appears to be too small for a motor, check its selected type in the active configuration.
-{% endhint %}

 #### Run To Position